 What Makes Me Happy is a series of short, fun films showing that even where lives are difficult children can still find happiness.
 The British Council has developed two classroom resources for each of these films; one aimed at 5-7 year olds and one for 7-11 year old:

 How Do We Know It’s Working?
-Produced by Reading Intyernational Solidarity Centre and devised by a network of teachers in the UK, Czech Republic, Slovakia and Ethiopia, thi toolkit supports teachers in finding out what pupils think about global and local issues and provides tools for measuring the impact of their teaching toolkit.risc.org.uk/
+Produced by Reading International Solidarity Centre (RISC) and devised by a network of teachers in the UK, Czech Republic, Slovakia and Ethiopia, this toolkit supports teachers in finding out what pupils think about global and local issues and provides tools for measuring the impact of their teaching toolkit.risc.org.uk/

 MONTGOMERY DEC RESOURCE SHEETS please contact us if you’d like to borrow the resources featured, or would like advice on using them.

 Many thanks to our colleagues at HIGHLAND ONE WORLD in Inverness, who have generously shared the following resource sheets: